bcgov/common-hosted-form-service/.devcontainer/README.md

 CHEFS API and Frontend are running as node applications on the devcontainer - again, ports are forwarded to the host.

 ### Configuring CHEFS locally
 When the devcontainer is built, it copies `.devcontainer/chefs_local/local.json.sample` and `.devcontainer/chefs_local/realm-export.json.sample` to `.devcontainer/chefs_local/local.json` and `.devcontainer/chefs_local/realm-export.json` respectively.
-These copies are not checked in and allow the developer to make changes and tweaks without impacting other developers or accidentially sharing passwords.
+These copies are not checked in and allow the developer to make changes and tweaks without impacting other developers or accidentially committing passwords.

 ### Authorization Prerequisites
 1. An IDIR account is required to access CHEFS.